Answered By: Theresa Bell (she/her/hers) Last Updated: Nov 04, 2021 Views: 2209

 Reminder: If you would like to approach an Elder or Knowledge Keeper for teachings, remember to follow protocol.
 If you are unsure what their protocol is, please ask them ahead of time.
 Some teachings are sacred and not all traditional teachings should be shared outside the community.
 If you have been welcomed into a First Nations’ community, ask for permission from the appropriate individual to share knowledge versus assuming all knowledge is open to everyone.

 Ms. MacLeod generously provided permission for this information to be shared with the RRU community, and it is with gratitude that we do so here.
-To view NorQuest College Library's original version, please see the "Indigenous Elders and Knowledge Keepers" tabs in Miscellaneous and In-text Citation Examples.
+To view NorQuest College Library's original version, please see "Indigenous Elders and Knowledge Keepers" in NorQuest College Library's APA Style 7th Edition guide.
+For other examples, please see the citations and references in the Four Feathers Writing Guide.
+For more information on the templates, please visit More Than Personal Communication:Templates for Citing Indigenous Elders and Knowledge Keepers.